Aungiers History, Family Crest & Coats of Arms

 Early Origins of the Aungiers family

 The surname Aungiers was first found in Essex, where Osmond Angevines held estates in 1086.
 He and Wido Angevines were ancestors of a family which continued through to at least 1202 in the area.
 By 1165, some of the family had spread to Oxford, Surrey, York, and Norfolk.

 Early History of the Aungiers family

 This web page shows only a small excerpt of our Aungiers research.
 Another 247 words (18 lines of text) covering the years 1273, 1273, 1273, 1280, 1300, 1500, 1702, 1605, 1677, 1639, 1713, 1660, 1640, 1677, 1669, 1677, 1558, 1632, 1655, 1632, 1700, 1677, 1706, 1640 and 1677 are included under the topic Early Aungiers History in all our PDF Extended History products and printed products wherever possible.

 Aungiers Spelling Variations

 Endless spelling variations are a prevailing characteristic of Norman surnames.
 Old and Middle English lacked any definite spelling rules, and the introduction of Norman French added an unfamiliar ingredient to the English linguistic stew.
 French and Latin, the languages of the court, also influenced spellings.
 Finally, Medieval scribes generally spelled words according to how they sounded, so one person was often referred to by different spellings in different documents.
 The name has been spelled Anger, Angier, Aunger, Angeri, Angear, Ainger and many more.

 Early Notables of the Aungiers family (pre 1700)

 Outstanding amongst the family at this time was Lefuine Anger, a prominent 11th century landholder in Suffolk; John Angier (1605-1677), an English nonconformist minister; and his nephew, Samuel...
-Another 27 words (2 lines of text) are included under the topic Early Aungiers Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Aungiers family to Ireland

 Some of the Aungiers family moved to Ireland, but this topic is not covered in this excerpt.